-2 Tweet or Not 2 Tweet: Twitter Analytics Help You (and Hamlet) Optimize Social Media Efforts
+2 Tweet or Not 2 Tweet: How Twitter Analytics Can Help You (and Hamlet) Optimize Social Media Efforts

-If Hamlet used Twitter — and the analytics that come with it — perhaps he wouldn’t have been so down; he could have tracked Claudius, Gertrude and Ophelia’s social media musings and in doing so, gain better understanding of what was working in their relationships and what wasn’t.
+If Hamlet used Twitter — and the analytics that come with it — then perhaps he wouldn’t have been so down; he could have tracked Claudius, Gertrude, and Ophelia’s social media musings and in doing so, gained a better understanding of what was working in their relationships and what wasn’t.

 - Social media lead conversion rates are 13 percent higher than the average lead conversion rate.

 - 21% of marketers say that social media has become more important to their company over the past six months.

 - 85% of fans of brands on Facebook recommend brands to others, compared to 60% of average users.

 - HubSpot customers with over 1,000 Twitter followers generate more than 800 new website visitors a month.

 - Approximately 46% of online users count on social media when making a purchase decision.